Skip to main content

 • clean out enclosures and change bedding

-• check for signs of distress or disease
+• check for signs of injury, distress or disease

-• work with a vet to care for sick animals
+• work with veterinary staff to care for sick animals

 • monitor conditions like temperature and humidity

-• run education workshops and give talks to visitors
+• run education workshops and give talks to the public

 Working environment

-You could work at a zoo or at a wildlife park.
+You could work at a zoo, at a wildlife park or in an aquarium.

 Your working environment may be outdoors in all weathers and physically demanding.